stereolabs/zed-sdk/tutorials/tutorial 3 - depth sensing/README.md

 # Tutorial 3: Depth sensing with the ZED

 This tutorial shows how to get the depth from the ZED SDK.
 The program will loop until 50 frames are grabbed.
-We assume that you have read previous tutorials (opening the ZED and image capture).
+We assume that you have followed previous tutorials (opening the ZED and image capture).

 ## Create a camera

-As with previous tutorial, we create, configure and open the ZED.
+As in other tutorials, we create, configure and open the ZED.
-We also want to work in HD720 at 60fps and enable the depth in PERFORMANCE mode.
-The ZED SDK provides different depth mode (PERFORMANCE, MEDIUM, QUALITY): for more information, refers to the documentation API or the online documentation.
+We set the ZED in HD720 mode at 60fps and enable depth in PERFORMANCE mode.
+The ZED SDK provides different depth modes: PERFORMANCE, MEDIUM, QUALITY.
+For more information, see online documentation.

 ```
 // Create a ZED camera